TemiTayo2304/Car-Price-Prediction-Report/README.md

 # Car-Price-Prediction-Report
 CAR PRICE PREDICTION USING MULTIPLE LINEAR REGRESSION ANALYSIS IN EXCEL

-INTRODUCTION
+OBJECTIVES

-The analysis aims at identifying significant variables required to predict the price of a car and to describe how well the variables describe the price of the car.
+1. To identify significant variables required to predict the price of a car.
+2. How well do these variables describe the price of the car?

 UNDERSTANDING DATA STRUCTURE

-The dataset used for this analysis with a 250 sample size was gotten from Kaggle, containing car prices and attributes related to the predictive analysis.
-The dataset contained 13 numerical variables and 10 categorical variables.
+The dataset has a sample size of 250 was gotten from Kaggle, containing 13 numerical and 10 categorical car attributes.

-By understanding the data structure and the variables involved, correlation analysis was further done to explore the relationships between these car attributes and the prices.
-This analysis will provide insights into the factors that may influence car prices and help understand the dynamics of the car market.
+Correction and regression analysis was further done to explore the relationships between these car attributes and the prices to provide insights and help understand the dynamics of the car marke.

 DATA CLEANING AND EXPLORATION